 How does applying for credit affect your score?

-Hard inquiries are when you applying for a line of credit and they are actually actually pulling your social security number and they’re looking through your credit report.
-Um, soft hits are like, um, car insurance companies, car insurance companies randomly say, you know how you get the pre-approval Hey, Nicole, you pre-approved to get, save $500 in your car insurance.
+Hard inquiries are when you applying for a line of credit and they are actually pulling your social security number and they’re looking through your credit report.
+Soft hits are like car insurance companies, car insurance companies randomly say, you know how you get the pre-approval Hey, Nicole, you pre-approved to get, save $500 in your car insurance.
 Those are soft hits.
 Those are just seeing what ranger in.
 They’re not affecting your credit score at all.

 How does closing credit cards affect your credit score?

 Cancelling credit cards can negatively affect you in a small way temporarily but in the future it can have great positive affects.
 It’ll be better because me personally, I only have two major credit cards.
 I tell everybody to get credit cards, that’s going to work for you.
 If you like traveling, get something that’s going to give you miles.
 If you like, if you shop all the time, get something that’s going to give you cash back for your shopping, get something that’s going to benefit you.
 Having multiple store cards, doesn’t make any sense because you can use your actual credit card to purchase at that store.
 So if you have small cards that aren’t doing anything for, you should just close them out.

 Nikole, thank you for being on the show.
 How best can people reach out to you?